Greatdori/Zeile-Docs/src/GettingStarted.md

 ::: note
 The name of a value can be anything, even a group of emoji!
-However, it can't start with a number, and can't contain punctuations.
+However, it can't start with a number, and can't contain punctuations except underscores(`_`).
 :::

 We call the name of a value a “variable”.